 Red Deer Marlins – Officials

 petitive swimming is a sport that involves both parents and swimmers.
 This is your chance to become involved!
 It is very important to the operations and growth of our Club that at least one parent/guardian per family becomes a qualified official.
 We need many volunteer officials to host our own meet, and to make other meets possible.

-Marlins’ families must officiate as part of their volunteer commitment to our club.
-First-year families are asked to fill at least ONE shift during the season, and all other families need to fill at least THREE shifts.
-This is actual officiating at a meet(such as safety marshall or timer), not just volunteering on deck in other capacities.
-We appreciate your help!
-Please see below for info about how to become qualified to officiate.
+All Marlins’ families must officiate as part of their volunteer commitment to our club.
+Families are asked to fill at least ONE shift during the season.
+This means actual officiating at a meet(such as safety marshall or timer), not just volunteering on deck in other capacities.
+Please note that endurance swim volunteers are not officials.
+See below for info about how to become qualified to officiate.

-Becoming an Official:
+Becoming an Official

-Dress for the Deck – All officials need to wear white tops, black shorts or pants, and deck-appropriate clean footwear.
+- Dress for the Deck – All officials need to wear white tops, black shorts or pants, and deck-appropriate clean footwear.

-Stay Current – Please check the Officials Management System periodically to make sure that your status is correct!
+- Stay Current – Please check the Officials Management System periodically to make sure that your status is correct!
 It is YOUR responsibility to check that your info is current.
 Let your Officials’ Coordinator know if your info needs updating!

-Questions?
+- Questions?
 Please contact your Officials’ Coordinator at firstname.lastname@example.org

 Officials Quick Links: